· 3 min read

 Tlayuda de Cecina

-The tlayuda de cecina takes Oaxaca's large foldable tortilla and commits it to cecina: thin sheets of pork that have been salted and rubbed, sometimes with chile, then cooked fast and hard over coals.
-Against the dark asiento, the soupy black beans, and the ropes of quesillo, the cecina reads as the bright, salty, slightly tangy note that cuts the richness underneath.
-This is the version many Oaxacans reach for when they want the meat to taste of cure and smoke rather than spiced fat.
+The tlayuda de cecina takes Oaxaca's outsized tortilla, a disc that runs past forty centimeters across, and commits it to cecina: thin sheets of pork rubbed with a chile-guajillo paste, air-dried for a few hours, then cooked fast and hard over coals.
+Against the dark asiento, the soupy black beans, and the ropes of melted quesillo underneath, the cecina reads as the bright, salty, slightly chile-sharp note that cuts the richness below it.
+This is the version many Oaxacans reach for when they want the meat to taste of cure and char rather than of spiced fat, and it changes the whole platform around it, because the salt of the pork pulls against the earth of the beans in a way no fresh meat does.

-The platform is unchanged from any proper tlayuda, and getting it right is most of the work.
-The tortilla is wide masa pressed thin and dried until it bends without breaking, then reheated over a comal or coals until it firms and blisters at the rim.
-Asiento, the dark unrefined lard from the carnitas pot, is brushed on first so the hot surface is sealed and seasoned.
-A smear of black beans cooked with avocado leaf goes next as the earthy floor; hand-pulled quesillo over that so it melts in strands; then cabbage or lettuce, tomato, avocado.
-The cecina is laid over the top in a single layer, not piled, because the appeal is the contrast of crisp salty edges against the soft bound base, and a heap of meat just steams and goes gray.
-A clean build keeps the cecina in wide pieces with some char; a sloppy one chops it small, lets it sit until it dries out, and buries it under cold shredded cheese so the salt-and-smoke point of the whole thing is lost.
+The platform is the same as any proper tlayuda, and getting it right is most of the work.
+The tortilla is wide masa pressed thin and dried until it bends without snapping, then reheated over a comal or coals until it firms and blisters at the rim.
+Asiento, the dark unrefined lard skimmed from the carnitas pot, is brushed on first so the hot surface is sealed and seasoned.
+A smear of black beans cooked with avocado leaf goes next as the earthy floor, then hand-pulled quesillo over that so it melts in strands, then the cool vegetables.
+The cecina is laid over the top in a single layer, never piled, because the appeal is crisp salty edges against the soft bound base.

 Read next